Maximo Nelson

-Maximo Nelson (born April 21, 1982 in Santo Domingo, Dominican Republic) is a professional baseball pitcher who is currently a free agent.
+Maximo Nelson (born April 21, 1982) is a Dominican professional baseball pitcher who is currently a free agent.
 Nelson played for Chunichi Dragons of Nippon Professional Baseball from 2008 to 2012.

 Career

-Nelson played baseball in the Dominican from 2001 to 2003.
-In 2004, he signed with the New York Yankees, and posted a 6-3 win–loss record of the GCL Yankees in 2004.
+Nelson signed with the New York Yankees in October 2000 under the false name Willy Pie and a birthdate that made himself nearly two years younger than he actually was.
+After the deception was revealed he had trouble obtaining a visa and stayed in the Dominican Republic from 2001 to 2003.
+In 2004 he posted a 6-3 win–loss record of the GCL Yankees.
 Nelson was subsequently deported and banned from reentering the United States after being involved in a marriage-for-visa scam.
 Nelson played for the Modi'in Miracle of the Israel Baseball League.
 In 2008, Nelson signed with Chunichi Dragons.